 How We Grade

-To give some context to our reviews, we list the gender, ethnicity, nationality, and LGBTQ status of show/film creators and reviewers alike.
+To give context, we list the gender, ethnicity, nationality, and LGBTQ status of show/film creators and reviewers alike.

 👩 = Female